Evolution Treks Peru

 USA citizens do not need a visa to enter Peru for tourism purposes.
 When you arrive in Peru, you will receive an Andean migration card instead of a visitor’s visa.

 Travelers to Peru will receive a card from Peruvian Immigration upon arrival stating the length of approved stay (usually 90 days).
 You cannot lose this piece of paper as you will need it to stay in hotels and even leave the country.
-We recommend keepin it clipped to the front page of your passport.
+We recommend keeping it clipped to the front page of your passport.

 Tourists must also provide evidence of return or onward travel.